 This report is used to provide an overall picture of the nonprofit’s financial performance.
 This is a financial report that is cumulative from the start of the organization.
-It is not a snapshot of time like a Revenue and Expense report.
+It is not a snapshot of time like some other financial reports, such as a Revenue and Expense report.

 This report is used to show the nonprofit’s cash position, how much debt the organization has, and the net asset position of the organization.
 Funders will focus on this report when determining if a nonprofit is stable and self-sustaining, making it one they want to invest their funds into.
-Most attention is focused on the Net Asset Section of the report.
+Most attention is focused on the amount of cash an organization holds, any outstanding debts, and the Net Asset Section of the report.

-Accounting rules currently require net assets to be classified as unrestricted, temp restricted, and permanently restricted.
+The Net Asset section of the report is equivalent to the equity section of a for-profits balance sheet.
+This section gives the reader the picture of “what is the organization worth.”
+Accounting rules require net assets to be classified as with restriction or without restriction.
 This means when the organization receives income, the classification must be decided at that time.
-Grant awards and funding notices from donors are the source of determining the classification.
+Grant awards and funding notices from donors are the sources of determining the classification.

-If they restrict the funds to a program or time period, then they are temporarily restricted.
+If they restrict the funds to a program or time period, then they are restricted funds.
 Unrestricted funds are those that are available for general use.
 Within the unrestricted categories, nonprofits or Boards may also want to set aside funds for specific purposes.
 These purposes can include building a reserve or establishing funds for the replacement of fixed assets.

 Your nonprofit’s statement of activities

 This report is a revenue and expense report displayed by restriction.
 It is a YTD report and is standard in an audit package.
 This report is valuable, as it shows how much is available to fund operations – the unrestricted column.